Heatblur-Simulations/f-4e-manual/src/systems/engines_and_fuel_systems/engines.md

 ## Variable Duct Ramp

-Optimization of air to the engines is performed by a Variable Duct Ramp system directed by the Automatic Duct Control; this optimization uses a pair of variable ramps to decelerate incoming air to subsonic for best engine performance.
+Optimization of air to the engines is performed by a Variable Duct Ramp system directed by the Automatic Duct Control (ADC); this optimization uses a pair of variable ramps to decelerate incoming air to subsonic for best engine performance.
 In the event limits are exceeded for inlet temperature, the Duct Temperature High Indicator Light (DUCT TEMP HI) on the telelight panel will illuminate.
 Permitting the issue to continue can